DiegoAWS/frontend-test/README.md

 - [Runing the project locally](#runing-the-project-locally)
 - [Testing](#testing)

-You can see the live project at [this firebase hosting.](https://dspot-test.netlify.app)
+You can see the live project at [this netlify hosting.](https://dspot-test.netlify.app)

 Test running proccess, to reproduce test locally follow instructions [here](#testing)